Ezinnem/bookshop/README.md

 # Bookshop

-A library application for recording the books available as well as the books borrowed by students.
+A library application for recording the books available and the books borrowed by students.

 ## Description